aws-samples/amazon-chime-sdk/apps/chat/README.md

 ## Running the Amazon Chime Sample App

 1. Ensure your workspace has node.js installed.
 Type `node -v` in your terminal to confirm, and it should return a version number.
-2. Navigate to the root folder of Amazon Chime Sample App `demo/chat`
+2. Navigate to the root folder of Amazon Chime Sample App `apps/chat`
-3. Open `src/Config.js` with the editor of your choice and update the each missing config with the values from the previously created resources.
+3. In the root directory `apps/chat`, Open `src/Config.js` with the editor of your choice and update the each missing config with the values from the previously created resources.
-4. In the root directory `apps/chat`, run `npm start` to start the client
+4. In the root directory `apps/chat`, run `npm install` and then `npm start` to build and start the client
-5. Open https://0.0.0.0:9000/ in your browser
+5. Open https://localhost:9000/ in your browser
 6. By default the demo uses Amazon Cognito User Pools to manage users and login.
 Alternatively, you can get credentials through a small lambda service that the cloudformation template sets up.
 If you prefer to use the default Cognito flow continue with [Cognito User Pools - Register a New User](#cognito-user-pools-register-a-new-user).
 If you prefer to use the credential